 In addition to increasing access, UW–Madison Online has the potential to drive economic development and improve life outcomes.

 Blank adds, “Ultimately, this effort extends the invitation to be a Badger across the state and beyond our borders to nontraditional students.
 You don’t have to be here with us on campus to acquire a University of Wisconsin–Madison degree, take it into the world and benefit your family and community.”

 Expressing the Wisconsin Idea through UW–Madison Online

-In 2020, UW–Madison Online launched the first fully online degree, a BS in Personal Finance from the School of Human Ecology.
-In 2021, the program added bachelor’s degrees from the Wisconsin School of Business in human resources, management and marketing, and an additional degree from the School of Human Ecology in consumer behavior and marketplace studies.
+In 2020, UW–Madison launched the first fully online degree, a BS in Personal Finance, now called the Consumer Finance & Financial Planning BS, from the School of Human Ecology (SoHE).
+In 2021, the program added another degree from SoHE, a Consumer Marketplace Studies BS, and three degrees from the Wisconsin School of Business: the Business Administration–Human Resources BBA, Business Administration–Management BBA and Business Administration–Marketing BBA.

 UW–Madison Online continues the tradition of the Wisconsin Idea — a pledge to serve people beyond the boundaries of campus — by leveraging technology and resources to invite those who can’t come to Madison to be a Badger and finish their degree online.

 UW–Madison is not new to online education.
 In the past two decades, the University has offered master’s and doctoral degrees and certificates in online and other flexible formats for working professionals through the Professional Degrees and Certificates program.